 - Customer information and behavior insights: Basic data plus insights on customers’ visit frequency, average spend, loyalty points accrual, and more

-Having a central location for your customers’ information enables you to gain a wealth of insight about customer behavior—spending habits, frequency of visits, and other details—that you might miss if you keep them separate by store location.
+Having a central location for your customers’ information enables you to gain a wealth of insight about customer behavior—spending habits, frequency of visits, and other details—that you might miss if you keep them separate based on store location.

 This setup gives your customers leverage to earn more loyalty rewards points.
-Furthermore, its Mailchimp integration will provide you an edge for marketing purposes as it allows you to segment your customers based on behavior and purposefully target them for campaigns.
+Furthermore, Hike’s Mailchimp integration will provide you with an edge for marketing purposes as it allows you to segment your customers based on behavior and target different segments with specific campaigns.